mfussenegger/nvim-lint/README.md

 # nvim-lint

-A asynchronous linter plugin for Neovim (>= 0.5) complementary to the built-in Language Server Protocol support.
+An asynchronous linter plugin for Neovim (>= 0.5) complementary to the built-in Language Server Protocol support.

 It uses the same API to report diagnostics as the language server client